Everyone has a vocation

 Do you feel a strong desire to serve others, to find God through prayer, to live a vowed life in community?

-In accepting the challenge of a vowed life, we choose to follow Jesus’ example and teachings in how we regard people, possessions and power.
-Living a consecrated life deepens our relationship with Jesus and with others, and assists us in helping others recognize Jesus’ presence in their lives.
+In accepting the challenge of a religious vocation, we choose to follow Jesus’ example and teachings in how we regard people, possessions and power.
+Living a vowed life deepens our relationship with Jesus and with others, and assists us in helping others recognize Jesus’ presence in their lives.

 Our vow of chastity brings us into a special relationship with God, others and all of creation.
 We promise to love with an undivided heart and to center all our affections in God.
 Our life of prayer and mutual support in community sustains us in this devotion and enables us to grow in love, respect and concern for all people.